anthonyhu/anthonyhu.github.io/_posts/2019-12-07-research-workflow.md

 ## 1. Code structure
 Quality code is essential for good research.
 We should aim at building a codebase that becomes increasingly richer while remaining easy to use.
-We'll discuss the structure of a machine learning codebase in PyTorch, but it may be applicable to other fields.
+We're going to discuss the structure of a machine learning codebase in PyTorch, but it may be applicable to other fields.

 In machine learning, we first prepare the __data__, then define the __model architecture + loss__, and finally __train__ the model.
 This is where we should focus our research efforts on.